desstopsatyourservice/DAYS/README.md

 ## DAYS Server
 An express server in node.js, written in typescript.

+Only support AWS endpoints for now.
+More cloud providers will be added in future release.

 Official Docker image here: https://hub.docker.com/r/desstopatyourservice/server/

 Dockerfile here if you want to rebuild your own image: https://github.com/desstopsatyourservice/DAYS/blob/main/server/Dockerfile

 ## DAYS Client
-A react application written in typescript and hosted using nginx.
+A react application written in typescript.

+Containers are wrapped using nginx to be hosted.
+Refer to the deploy section for more info.

 Official Docker image here: https://hub.docker.com/r/desstopatyourservice/client/